-If you are in USDA zone 4, you’re probably somewhere in the interior of Alaska.
+If you are in USDA zone 4, you’re probably somewhere quite far north.
 This means that your area gets long, warm days during the summer with high temps in the 70’s and lots of snow and average cold temps of -10 to -20 F. (-23 to -28 C.) in the winter.
 This translates to a rather short growing season of about 113 days, so vegetable gardening in zone 4 can be challenging.
 The following article contains some helpful tips for gardening in cold climates and appropriate zone 4 garden plants.

 Gardening in Cold Climates